rwmingis/InterruptButton/README.md

 Functions applied to the above events should be defined with the IRAM_ATTR attribute to place them in the onboard RAM rather than the flash storage area which is slower and could cause SPI bus clashes though I have not run into this issue yet.
 Furthermore, the user should careful calling API functions that are not defined in with IRAM_ATTR which could force the code back into Flash memory.
 This is a precautionary measure and a limitation of the chip/frame work (not the libary); however, testing has shown this can still be done without issue in some cases.
 For processor intesive routines, use 'Sychronous Events'

 ### Synchronous Events
-Synchronous events are actioned when the 'processSyncEvents()' member function is called in the main loop.
-Like Asynchronous events, they are actioned by calling user-defined functions as bound to specific button events.
+Synchronous events correspond to the Asynchronous events above, but are actioned when the 'processSyncEvents()' member function is called in the main loop.
+For this reason, keyUp and keyDown are not included due to the loop timing lag.
+Like Asynchronous events, they are actioned by calling user-defined functions as bound to specific button events - Noting that these functions can be defined and bound as Lambda functions.
   * syncKeyPress
   * syncLongKeyPress
   * syncAutoRepeatPress